Traditional B.S.N. Program

 For advanced placement, dual credit, International Baccalaureate credit and College Level Examination credit, see the current Rockhurst University Catalog at www.rockhurst.edu.

-Admission from Another College without nursing credits (External Transfer)
+Admission from Another College (External Transfer)

 Admission from Rockhurst University (Internal Transfer)